 Somewhat Passive Income – Blogging

 Blogging isn’t very passive for me at this point.
 I spend 20-30 hours per week writing, networking, responding to comments, and maintaining Retire by 40.
 Someday, I’d like to cut it down to around 10 hours per week.
 That goal is many years off, though.
 I enjoy blogging so it’s a good way to spend time in early retirement.
 The blog income is a huge bonus.
-My goal when I started Retire by 40 in 2010 was to generate about $500/month.
-After 8 years, my blog income has grown to be much better than that.
+When I started Retire by 40 in 2010, my goal was to generate about $500/month.
+After 8 years, the blog income has grown significantly.
 I’m very grateful for your support.
 Thank you!

 You can see all of our passive income on the Passive Income page.
 I will update these passive income pages monthly.